mayconfmelo/min-manual/docs/manual.typ

 = Extract Command

 Allows the extraction of code structures, usually functions, directly from the source code to illustrate and enrich the documentation examples.
+It works like
+this: it reads a source code file and seeks a specific structure within code;
+and when finding it, prints it in the document.
 It is important to note that, for this command to work, it must have access to the source code that contains the structure in question as a string, this can be done by `#read` the source code file.

 ```typm